domenicostefani/music-emotion-classification-vst/README.md

 The plugin is made to be used both as a headless plugin in [Elk Audio Os](https://www.elk.audio/start) and standalone/VST2/3 plugin on a regular computer (currently only compiled for `linux amd64` though).
 ### GUI version
-On a regular computer, the usage is straightforward: open the plugin either as a standalone or in a DAW, select the folder where to save the recordings and the neural model, and press the record button.
-Upon a second press, the recording stops and inference is executed for every 3 seconds of audio.
+On a regular computer, the usage is straightforward:
+1. Open the plugin either as a standalone or in a DAW;
+2. Select the folder where to save the recordings;
+3. Select the TFlite model for the instrument of choice (contact the authors if not available);
+4. Tune input gain: Try playing the instrument and check in the meter that the signal is coming through and the peak level is not too low or too high (clipping).
+5. Tune the Playing/Silence detector: Try playing the instrument and check that the orange light turns on when you play and off when you stop playing.
+If it doesn't, change the threshold value until it does.
+If you change the input gain, repeat this step.
+6. Press record, play an improvised emotional piece for more than 3 seconds, then press "Stop and classify".
+7. Wait for the classifier to finish (~1 second for every 3 seconds of recording).
+8. Check the results in the GUI and/or using Audacity and the label files in the recording folder.

 ### Elk OS Version
 Since the execution on the Elk board is headless, the plugin is controlled via OSC messages from a desktop or laptop computer (we will refer to this as *controller*).
 A Pure Data controller application is provided in `OSCcontroller/`.